shrimpwtf/TeslaTidalShuffle/README.md

 # TeslaTidalShuffle
 Shuffle Tidal Playlists because Tesla's Tidal App STILL can't

-Precompiled binaries are included in the releases tab, or you can build it yourself.
+Precompiled binaries are included in the releases tab, just extract them and run from your console if on osx/linux or double click the exe if on windows

 Incredibly self explanitory to use, tells you what to do as you're doing it.